-THE anemic push for Cordillera autonomy that is being left out in the cold, hardly warmed up from the ceremonial sacrifice of black pigs in front of the Baguio Convention Center each time we mark the anniversary of the creation of this administrative region.
+THE anemic push for Cordillera autonomy that is being left out in the cold hardly warmed up from the ceremonial sacrifice of black pigs in front of the Baguio Convention Center that ended the 23rd anniversary of the creation of this administrative region.

-Twenty-nine years after it was installed, the temporary set-up remains.
+Twenty-three years after it was installed, the temporary set-up remains.
 Within its early years, we rejected two autonomy charters and, thereafter, made the transition period almost permanent.
-We’re content with it, and our regional heads of the line agencies whose positions were created by E.O.
+We're content with it, and our regional heads of the line agencies whose positions were created by E.O.
 220 are secured in their comfort zones.
-While their positions were created basically so they can push for autonomy, it seems no one is serious in doing so, except clinging to their positions as regional director.

-So forget autonomy.
-Given our collective amnesia, forget the National Government’s promise of annual subsidy running to millions of pesos should we opt for self-rule that support might only be amount in words, as were the annual subsidies mandated by law for Baguio in lieu of taxes the National Government was supposed to pay the city for the Mansion, executive, legislative and judiciary cottages here, including Camp John Hay.
-Let’s continue begging for the region’s share from national wealth and other taxes for the exploitation of the Cordillera’s resources that the national government collected and now and then conveniently forgot to remit to us.
+Given its amnesia, forget the national government's promise of annual subsidy running to millions of pesos should we opt for self-rule That support might only be amount in words, as were the annual subsidies mandated by law for Baguio in lieu of taxes the national government was supposed to pay the city for the Mansion, executive, legislative and judiciary cottages here, including Camp John Hay.
+Let's continue begging for the region's share from national wealth and other taxes for the exploitation of the Cordillera's resources that the national government collected conveniently forgot to remit to us.

 Within the administrative set-up, perhaps we can work out development for our own and realize what autonomy promised but we suspect can't and won't deliver should we change our mind.
 We can and should work on what remains, on what we still have, and flesh out a vision that transcends the nauseating self-proclamation that we are, indeed, the watershed cradle of Northern Luzon.